bergmannjg/WikitextTemplateParser/src/WikitextRouteDiagrams/readme.md

 # Wikitext Db Comparer

-Compare wikitext [Route diagram](https://de.wikipedia.org/wiki/Wikipedia:Formatvorlage_Bahnstrecke) templates with [route diagram data](https://data.deutschebahn.com/dataset?groups=datasets) from Open-Data-Portal of Deutsche Bahn.
+Compare wikitext [Route diagram](https://de.wikipedia.org/wiki/Wikipedia:Formatvorlage_Bahnstrecke) templates with [route diagram data](https://rinf.era.europa.eu/RINF) from Register of infrastructure of Deutsche Bahn.

 This is done in several steps.

 ## Load Db Data

-* [Geo-Betriebsstelle](https://data.deutschebahn.com/dataset/geo-betriebsstelle): Stops with positions of all routes,
+* [Section of Line](https://rinf.era.europa.eu/RINF): Section of Line data of register of infrastructure,
+* [Operational points](https://rinf.era.europa.eu/RINF): Operational points of register of infrastructure,
-* [Geo-Streckennetz](https://data.deutschebahn.com/dataset/geo-strecke) Start/Stop station and usage (i.e. is passenger train) of a route.
+* [Geo-Streckennetz](https://data.deutschebahn.com/dataset/geo-strecke) Start/Stop of a route and usage (i.e. is passenger train) of a route.

 The data is restored with this [script](../../scripts/restore.sh).

 ## Extract route info in 'STRECKENNR' Template

-The route number and start/stop stations of a route are given in the 'STRECKENNR' template parameter in multiple ways, for example:
+The route number and start/stop operational point of a route are given in the 'STRECKENNR' template parameter in multiple ways, for example:

 ```
 1730 (Hannover–Lehrte)